-The district also has developed tools and professional learning that shows educators how SEL strategies align to the Charlotte Danielson Framework for Teaching to improve the effectiveness of instruction and create a positive school experience for all students.
+- Tools and professional learning have been developed to show educators how SEL strategies align to the Charlotte Danielson Framework for Teaching to improve the effectiveness of instruction and create a positive school experience for all students.

-Data for action.
-The district uses multiple sources of SEL data for reflection, action, and improvement.
-These include:
+Data drives action: The district uses multiple sources of SEL data for reflection, action, and improvement.

 - A summative School Climate and Connectedness Survey of parents, teachers, and students assesses SEL, climate, and safety.